janosgyerik/cheatsheets/Git-cheat-sheet.md

 git pull origin master  # should say: "Already up-to-date."
 </pre>

-## TODO: How to push a git repo to svn for the first time
+## How to push a git repo to svn for the first time

 1. Create the target location inside the Subversion repository